ryuryumite/ryuryumite.github.io/README.md

 ## Features
 - Works on github pages
 - About:Blank Cloaking

-- Clean, Easy to use UI
+- Simple, Clean, Easy to use UI
 - Fully Static
 - Easy to fork and edit
 - Based on ultraviolet